A B M Shawkat Ali: Professional career

-Ali started his professional career by teaching as a lecturer in the Department of Computer Science and Engineering, Islamic University, Bangladesh in Kushtia in 1997.
-Then he was promoted as an assistant professor in the same university in 1999.
-In 2001, Ali received the International Post Graduation Scholarship to pursue his PhD research at Monash University, Melbourne, Australia in Information Technology with a major Statistical Learning Theory under Machine Learning.
-In the same year, Ali joined Gippsland School of Information Technology (GSIT), Monash University as an Assistant Lecturer.
-After submitting his PhD Thesis, he joined immediately as a Lead Lecturer in Data Mining at Central Queensland University in 2005.
-In 2006 Ali moved to Central Queensland University's main campus at Rockhampton, Queensland, Australia, and he was promoted as a Senior Lecturer in the School of Computer Science in 2008.
-In 2007 he became an author of book writing and his book is using over the 40 universities around the world as a text.
+Ali started his professional career by teaching as a lecturer in the Department of Computer Science and Engineering, at Islamic University, Bangladesh, in 1997.
+Then he was promoted to assistant professor in the same university in 1999.
+In 2001, Ali received the International Post Graduation Scholarship to pursue his PhD research at Monash University, Melbourne, Australia, in Information Technology with a major Statistical Learning Theory under Machine Learning.
+The same year, Ali joined the Gippsland School of Information Technology (GSIT), Monash University, as an assistant lecturer.
+After submitting his PhD thesis, he joined immediately as a lead lecturer in data mining at Central Queensland University in 2005.
+In 2006, Ali moved to Central Queensland University's main campus at Rockhampton, Queensland, Australia, and he was promoted to senior lecturer in the School of Computer Science in 2008.
+In 2007, he wrote a textbook that has been used in over 40 universities around the world.
 Again, Ali moved to the School of Engineering and Technology in 2013 at the same university.
-He worked as a Visiting Professor under Consumer Purchasing Behaviour Monitoring in 2013 at the School of Business, Kansai University, Japan.
+He worked as a visiting professor under Consumer Purchasing Behaviour Monitoring in 2013 at the School of Business, Kansai University, Japan.

-In 2014 Ali moved to a South Pacific country – Fiji and joined as a Professor in Computer Science under the Department of Computer Science and Information Technology, The University of Fiji and appointed as a Head of Department.
-At the end of 2014, he resigned from head of department position and joined as an executive dean for the School of Science and Technology at the same university.
-In 2017, he joined as a visiting faculty for MBA program at The University of the South Pacific.
+In 2014, Ali moved to a South Pacific country – Fiji and joined as a professor in computer science under the Department of Computer Science and Information Technology at the University of Fiji, where he was appointed head of department.
+At the end of 2014, he resigned from his head of department position and joined as an executive dean for the School of Science and Technology at the same university.
+In 2017, he joined as a visiting faculty member for the MBA program at The University of the South Pacific.
 Ali served as an academic consultant to Fiji National University to establish post-grad (Post Grad Diploma, Master's, and PhD) programs in 2018.

-He moved to Central Queensland University in 2019 as an adjunct professor in Data Science.
-Then he was appointed Vice-Chancellor of the Bangladesh University of Business and Technology in October 2024.
+He moved to Central Queensland University in 2019 as an adjunct professor in data science.
+Then he was appointed vice-chancellor of the Bangladesh University of Business and Technology in October 2024.